rerun/rerun/README.md

 Below is a list of these optional arguments:

 * `--archive-version-release`: Print the archive version and release info and exit.
-* `--extract-only|-n <>`: Extract the archive to the specified directory and exit.
+* `--extract-only|-N <>`: Extract the archive to the specified directory and exit.
-* `--extract-dir|-n <>`: Extract the archive  to the specified directory and then execute the specified command.
+* `--extract-dir|-D <>`: Extract the archive  to the specified directory and then execute the specified command.
 By default, the `TMPDIR` environment variable is used to create a directory to extract the archive.